DragoniteSpam/GameMakerTutorialTutorial/README.md

 4. **Don't tell EVERYBODY that you made a thing**

 [Nobody likes gratuitous self-promotion](https://web.archive.org/web/20220417151710/https://www.reddit.com/r/gamemaker/wiki/subreddit_guidelines#wiki_.5B7.5D_promotional_content_and_advertisements).
 In an amusing twist of fate, while I was taking a break from writing this post I checked the reports on the GameMaker subreddit and found someone posting crossposting something they made onto every game dev-related subreddit in existence.
 Their thing wasn't even related to GameMaker.
-It is no longer found on the subreddit.
+It is no longer found on the GameMaker subreddit.

 5. **If you cover a subject that already has a lot of traffic, add something of your own to make it stand out**

 This isn't to say that you're never allowed to cover a topic that [someone else has already made a tutorial on](https://www.youtube.com/results?search_query=gamemaker+text+box+tutorial), but breaking into saturated markets is hard and doing it as a newcomer to the tutorial space is even harder.

-Imagine someone searches for "gamemaker spaghetti tutorial," and the search engine retrieves four results.
+Imagine someone searches for "spaghetti tutorial," and the search engine retrieves four results.
 One of them is Shaun's and has a million views, one of them is Cosmo's and has 500,000 views, one of them is Mathy's and has 350,000 views, and one of them is yours and it has ten views.
 Even if yours ranks just as high in the search as the other three, people in general might be less likely to click on an unknown entity that has yet to prove itself through trial by democracy.

 Let's try going for an angle that nobody else has done yet.

-`How To Cook Spaghetti with Pesto - GameMaker Tutorial`
+`How To Cook Spaghetti with Pesto and Fresh Garlic`

-Has anybody done GameMaker with pesto yet?
-Probably not.
+Has anybody done spaghetti with pesto yet?
+Probably not (don't quote me on that).
 There we go.

-As per guideline #2, don't do this unless your tutorial is actually about GameMaker and pesto, or you'll find yourself with a brand-new set of problems that you could have just avoided.
+As per guideline #2, don't do this unless your tutorial is actually about spaghetti and pesto and garlic, or you'll find yourself with a brand-new set of problems that you could have just avoided.

 ### Closing Thoughts